blocktraveler/Core-Wallet-Migration-Tools/README.md

 		rpcallowip=127.0.0.1
 		rpcbind=127.0.0.1
 		rpccookiefile=.\.cookie
+		fallbackfee=0.0002

     This minimal configuration uses cookie authentication to be used on the local machine.
+The parameter `fallbackfee` is a recommended setting for the transaction fee calculation.

     You can also just copy the configuration file predefined in this package.

 	Data directory locations (e.g. for Namecoin):